C-T2M: Controllable Autoregressive Text-to-Motion Generation

 Kimodo-SOMA-SEED-v1.1 4.88 0.934 0.117 0.966

-Ours (decoupled, ctrl_full_v2_stillzero) 3.94 0.957 0.583 0.582
+Ours 3.94 0.957 0.583 0.582

 Results.
-We beat Kimodo on path adherence (~24% lower 2D root error) but trade away foot-skate quality — the expected cost of decoupling the controller from the body GPT.
+We beat Kimodo on path adherence (~24% lower 2D root error) but trade away foot-skate quality: the expected cost of decoupling the controller from the body GPT.

 Our pipeline matches the ground-truth lower bound on root-2D adherence to within two millimetres and undercuts Kimodo by roughly one centimetre (24 percent relative error reduction), with a higher fraction of frames inside the ten-centimetre tolerance (95.7 percent versus 93.4 percent).
 Kimodo wins decisively on the foot-skate suite: a five-fold lower skate ratio and a 1.66 higher contact consistency.
 This is the expected trade-off of decoupling: our explicit controller produces a clean world-frame path that the body GPT was not jointly trained to follow, so when the controller-imposed path disagrees with the body's predicted gait the feet slide.
-Kimodo's diffusion model jointly generates body and root, avoiding the disagreement; the same property is consistent with the codec-ceiling foot-skate reported in the codec reconstruction ablation.
+Kimodo's diffusion model jointly generates body and root, avoiding the disagreement; the same property is consistent with the VQ-VAE-ceiling foot-skate reported in the VQ-VAE reconstruction ablation.
 A foot-projection post-processing step would close most of this gap (Kimodo enables one by default) and is left to future work.

 3. Online adaptation